keeganskeate/etch/docs/publishing.md

 ```

+However, you will probably want to walk through the build process manually one time before using `npm run publish` to re-deploy when necessary.

 > Both the development and production sites will be published with `npm run publish`.
 Specify `--only hosting:dev` or `--only hosting:production` to target a specific site.

 You will need to have Firebase's command line tool installed: